The Evolution of 147 Breaks in Snooker: From Rarity to Record-Breaking Feats

 The most prolific decade so far, with 86 maximum breaks achieved.
 The minimum days between breaks reached zero, indicating back-to-back maximum breaks on occasions, and the maximum days between breaks reduced further to 300.
 The average frequency significantly improved, with a maximum break occurring approximately every 44 days.

 Note how the wait between 147 breaks occurring has come down as sharply as the occurrence has increased.
-From waiting up to 1389 days in the 80s to see one, and an average of 1 per year, snooker fans can now enjoy and expect to witness one on average every 44 days, and even more than once on the same day.
+From waiting up to 1389 days in the 80s to see one, and an average of 1 per year, snooker fans can now enjoy and expect to witness one on average every 36 days.

 So we see the exponential growth in scoring maximums throughout the decades, let's see that in table form now.